The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 decomposition = seasonal_decompose(nuclear, model="additive", period=12)

 The result is an object that contains the three components.
-We’ll use the following function to plot them.
+The notebook for this chapter provides a function that plots them.

 def plot_decomposition(original, decomposition):